navpil/navpil.github.io/art/power-cult-eng.md

 > They pretend that they pay us, and we pretend that we do the work

 Lying and pretending is a common trait in russian culture.
+Lying to the servants is in line with the Cult of Power.
+Lying to authorities is predictable.
+Lying to each other is thus inevitable.

 ### Self-contradiction